-Listed below are behaviors or actions that may indicate a path towards danger to self or others.
+Listed below are behaviors or actions that may indicate a path toward danger to self or others.
 These behaviors alone may represent isolated incidents with no apparent trend or potential for harm.
 However, changes in behaviors over time are often indicative of potential problems and should create a higher level of concern.
 The best information in behavioral changes, whether they occur over a long or short period of time, is provided by individuals who have an ongoing relationship with the individual.
 This includes the individual's peers, faculty, co-workers, students and supervisors.

 These lists do not include acts of violence or threats.
 Violent acts and threats are not tolerated at William & Mary, and must be reported so that appropriate action can be taken.

 Behaviors do not have to be violations of law or university policy to be of concern.
 Community members are encouraged to report incidents of concerning behaviors that may not qualify independently as a threat.
 While the signs, threats and indicators are detailed below, instances of changed behavior that may singly or in combination generate concern include, but are not limited to:

 - References to planning a violent or destructive event or harming others